Recognized as a Top 50 Children’s Cardiology & Heart Surgery Program by U.S. News & World Report 2018-2019

 Johns Hopkins has long been a pioneer in children's heart surgery.
 In 1944, doctors at The Johns Hopkins Hospital performed surgery on a young child with a complex congenital heart defect.
 The "blue baby" operation, as it was popularly called, was the first of many advances that made Johns Hopkins a world leader in cardiovascular surgery.

-The Johns Hopkins Children's Heart Surgery physicians performed a combined total of more than 1,000 pediatric and congenital cardiothoracic operations in 2013, making the program one of the largest in the nation.
 Working together and using evidence-based research, the surgeons are developing innovative approaches aimed at improved outcomes for children with congenital heart disease-from infancy through adulthood.

 - Jeffrey P. Jacobs, M.D., Johns Hopkins All Children’s Hospital